-The Deputy Designated Child Protection Co-ordinator is Dale Spencer, the Deputy Head of the School.
-In the absence of the DSL, the Deputy will oversee and investigate any safeguarding issues.
-Safeguarding issues in the Pre-Prep can be raised initially with Gillian Rees, Head of Pre-Prep, who will pass it on directly to the DSL.
+The Deputy Designated Safeguarding Leads are Janet Carpenter, the Head of Learning Support, Nicole Marsh, the Head of Pre-Prep and Stephanie Starkey, Head of Boarding.
+In the absence of the DSL, the Deputies will oversee and investigate any safeguarding issues.
+Safeguarding issues in the Prep School can be raised with Janet Carpenter and Stephanie Starkey and in Pre-Prep can be raised initially with Nicole Marsh, Head of Pre-Prep, who will pass it on directly to the DSL.
+In the event of absence, any deputy can respond to any safeguarding concern at the school.

-The school has a nominated governor, Mrs S. Barter, responsible for safeguarding to ensure good practice, to liaise with the Headmaster and to provide information and reports to the governing body.
+The school has a nominated governor, Mrs Samantha Jones, responsible for safeguarding to ensure good practice, to liaise with the DSL and Headteacher, and to provide information and reports to the governing body.